bobdavies2000/OpenCVB/README.md

 **OpenGL_RedCloud:** *The same algorithm as above running with the raw point cloud.
 The history cloud is different from the raw point cloud because it averages the point cloud over 10 frames and masks out pixels that were not present in all 10 frames.*

-# Recent Changes – August 2023
+# 2023 August - Recent Changes

 -   Almost 1700 algorithms are included, averaging 30 lines of code per algorithm.
 -   Improvements to tracking RedCloud cells.
 Below is an example GIF.